 Twists are one of those vintage coifs that have twisted their way back into a new wave of popularity, from the sweet ultra-feminine low bun to the funky mohawk with flat-twisted sides to the polished and sophisticated fancy twisted updo or chignon with asymmetrical twists.
 Flat twists are simple, charming and appropriate for all occasions and age range.
 They are excellent for kids because they put very minimal stress on the hair strands.
-Experiment with twists size, parting, plaiting angle and accessories.
+Experiment with twists size, parting, plaiting angles and accessories.
 Your style will never be boring again!

 Flat twist hairstyles are fun to wear and convenient for a variety of reasons – be it work, weather or the desire for a new look.
 Most salons can produce the more elaborate twist looks, while the simpler ones can be done at home or with a friend.
 The trick to excellent twisted hair is using a quality hair product and making sure your hair is as healthy as can be.
 My go-to flat twists style?
 Anyone.
 Any which way I do two strand flat twists, they always look pretty.
 I love to add in extensions to my twists though, so they look more polished and last longer.
 And in case I’m going for a sophisticated and glamorous look, a couple of flat twists fed into a high or low bun produces an absolutely stunning result.